-The English archivist Hilary Jenkinson recognised the importance of preserving archives in their integral state, but agreed that the volume of documentation produced by official bodies made it unfeasible to store them for ever.
-His proposal on selecting documents took into account solely the administrative needs of institutions and so excluded any importance documents might have for historical research purposes.
-As a result, his view was that the task of appraising documents is the responsibility of the originating body rather than the archivist.
+The English writer Hilary Jenkinson recognises the importance of preserving archives in their integral state, but agrees that the volume of documentation produced by official bodies makes it unfeasible to store them for ever.
+Her proposal on selecting documents takes into account solely the administrative needs of institutions and so excludes any importance these documents might have for historical research purposes.
+As a result, her view is that the task of appraising documents is the responsibility of the originating body rather than the archivist.

-The National Archives (formerle the Public Record Office) in the UK, which is responsible for appraising documents, has been influenced by this theory, though it does also take into account Shellenberg's views on preservation.
-By applying its policies on document selection and destruction, the PRO conserves just

-5% of the documentation produced by the British government, meaning that just 2 linear km of documents are kept each year.
+The Public Record Office (PRO) in the UK, which is responsible for appraising documents, has been influenced by this theory, though it does also take into account Shellenberg's views on conservation.
+By applying its policies on document selection and expurgation, the PRO conserves just 5% of the documentation produced by the British government, meaning that just 2 linear km of documents are kept each year.